Ever wanted to create a custom WordPress theme for your website?

 Your new theme will override your default theme, allowing you to see your customizations on the front end of your website.

-Here’s the homepage with your new header and footer:
+Here’s the homepage I created with a new header and footer on my test site:

-Here’s the blog page with your custom WordPress sidebar:
+Here’s the blog page I made with a custom WordPress sidebar:

 You now know how to create a custom WordPress theme without code.